 Kintai-kyo Bridge (Iwakuni)

 Ok, so this isn’t in Hiroshima city, nor even Hiroshima Prefecture, but who are we to be bound by borders when it’s so close and so beautiful.
 Plus, the arched Kintai-kyo Bridge was voted by GetHiroshima readers as their favorite hanami spots.
 Worth checking out a least once a year.
 Be sure to hang around to see the bridge lit up after dark.
+It’s even beautiful on a grey, rainy day.

 Peace Pagoda (Futaba-yama)